-The accompanying Schedule of Expenditures of Federal Awards is presented on the modified accrual basis whereby revenue is recognized when it becomes available and measureable.
+The accompanying Schedule of Expenditures of Federal Awards is presented on the modified accrual basis of accounting.
 Accordingly expenditures are recognized when the liability is incurred.
 Such expenditures are recognized following the cost principles contained in the Uniform Guidance, wherein certain types of expenditures are not allowable or are limited as to reimbursement.